Improving KYC With the Help of Blockchain

 If we put aside crypto projects, then blockchain has already begun to be actively introduced into all kinds of financial institutions:

 This trend can be explained by the fact that since 10 January, the European Union has been implementing AMLD5 (the Fifth Anti-Money Laundering Directive), stipulating regulators require and verify detailed information about transactions and their participants.
 Since 21 June 2019, updated recommendations by FATF (the Financial Action Task Force on Money Laundering) along the same lines have been in force outside the EU.
 They have become the norms and even unspoken requirements established for the financial sector.
-The main goal of the new rules is to train companies via regulatory authorities to guide customers through KYC and AML in order to maintain the transparency in all financial markets.
+The main goal of the new rules is to accustom companies, with the help of supervisory authorities, to put customers through KYC and AML procedures in order to maintain the transparency in all financial markets.

 What is KYC procedure